Chicago Style

 How does fashion thread through generations?

-Illinois Humanities and the South Side Home Movie Project present Chicago Style, a multidimensional exploration of Black fashion on Chicago’s South Side from the 1930s through the 80s, culminating in a fashion show and the debut of a film curated and scored by Ayana Contreras on September 21st at the Green Line Performing Arts Center.
-By intertwining history, community, and creativity, Chicago Style fosters intergenerational dialogue, community cohesion, and cultural identity through the powerful language of fashion.
+Illinois Humanities and the South Side Home Movie Project presented Chicago Style, a multidimensional exploration of Black fashion on Chicago’s South Side from the 1930s through the 80s, that culminated in a fashion show and the debut of a film curated and scored by Ayana Contreras on September 21, 2024, at the Green Line Performing Arts Center.
+By intertwining history, community, and creativity, Chicago Style fostered intergenerational dialogue, community cohesion, and cultural identity through the powerful language of fashion.

-Join us for a fashion-filled afternoon where history collides with the present.
-Dress up, see the looks, explore clothing from a local vendor, enjoy refreshments, and experience stories of Chicago's style.
+Chicagoans joined us for a fashion-filled afternoon where history collided with the present.
+Everyone dressed up, marveled at the fashion, explored clothing and jewelry from Creme de la Creme Resale, enjoyed refreshments, and experienced stories of Chicago's style.

 Chicago Style is part of Art Design Chicago, a citywide collaboration and series of exhibitions and events that highlight the voices and stories that are part of Chicago’s unique artistic heritage and creative communities.
 Continuing into 2025, Art Design Chicago takes place across 30 Chicago neighborhoods and several suburban communities and showcases the work of hundreds of artists.